A guide to setting up technology-enabled virtual wards

 About virtual wards

-Virtual wards support patients, who would otherwise be in hospital, to get the acute care, remote monitoring and treatment they need in their own home, including care homes.
+Virtual wards (also known as hospital at home) support patients, who would otherwise be in hospital, to get the acute care, remote monitoring and treatment they need in their own home, including care homes.

 Definition of technology-enabled virtual wards

 Virtual wards should be technology-enabled to maximise the opportunity they offer for both patients, carers and staff.
 Technology-enablement means the management of patients via a digital platform.
-In a technology-enabled model, patients measure agreed vital signs and enter data into an app or website.
+As a minimum, patients should be able to measure agreed vital signs and enter data into an app or website.
 In some cases, they wear a device that continuously monitors and reports vital signs.

 Clinical teams see individual patient measurements for the cohort of patients they are responsible for via a dashboard.
 The platforms or technology software ensures they are alerted when any patient moves outside agreed parameters, allowing them to take appropriate action.
-Patients should be considered for a technology-enabled service where one exists, however it is important that alternatives are available to avoid digital exclusion and take account of personal choice.
+Patients should be supported to use remote monitoring where clinically appropriate, however it is important that alternatives are available to avoid digital exclusion and take account of personal choice.
+Technology should not be used to deliver virtual care where face-to-face is required.
 It is also important consideration is given to other opportunities technology may offer such as the use of point of care testing or remote diagnostics to support virtual wards.
+Guidance on accessing diagnostics on virtual wards and point of care testing on virtual wards is available.

-Using technology can support organisations to reduce the burden on frontline staff by making the right information available to the right people at the right time to improve patient outcomes.
-The type of virtual ward model introduced will vary subject to what is locally established and clinically agreed.
+Remote monitoring can support clinicians to safely manage higher acuity patients at home and provides reassurance to patients that they are being monitored by their clinical team.
+It can also reduce the burden on frontline staff by making the right information available to the right people at the right time to improve patient outcomes.

 Developing a requirement specification